isaacnovaes/notes/angular.md

 - At the imports, add `RouterModule.forRoot(appRoutes)`
 - At `app.template.html` add the directive `<router-outlet></router-outlet>`

+### Route order

+The order of routes is important because the Router uses a first-match wins strategy when matching routes, so more specific routes should be placed above less specific routes

+List routes with a static path first, followed by an empty path route, which matches the default route

+The wildcard route comes last because it matches every URL and the Router selects it only if no other routes match first

 ### New way

 - Add the following to the providers array: